Computer model calibration with large non-stationary spatial outputs: application to the calibration of a climate model: Simulation Study: Nonstationary field

-We now illustrate how the parameters in an SPDE approach can be incorporated into our calibration algorithm to model nonstationarity over a spherical domain.
-With $10\times 10$ regularly spaced locations in latitude and longitude and 50 computer runs according to a maximin LHD for the calibration inputs, the function with three calibration parameters is set to
+In order to illustrate the methodology, this synthetic example simulates a nonstationary field on the sphere, with an anisotropic property (the spatial correlation depends on latitude), to demonstrate how including the parameters in the SPDE can enhance the GP calibration in such situations.
+We illustrate how the parameters in an SPDE technique can be incorporated into our calibration algorithm to model nonstationarity over a spherical domain.
+With $n=10\times 10$ regularly spaced locations in latitude ($L$) and longitude ($l$), and $r=50$ computer runs according to a maximin latin hypercube design (LHD) for the calibration inputs, the function with three calibration parameters ($q=3$) is set to